What Is Fenugreek?

 The study recruited 60 healthy males aged between 25 and 52, without erectile dysfunction and randomized to an oral dose (two tablets per day) of the active treatment (600 mg Testofen per day) or placebo for 6 weeks.

-I have not experienced any side effects of Fenugreek, but every individual is different.
+I have not experienced any side effects, but every individual is different.

-Fenugreek is very safe but pregnant women should not consume it because it can cause malformations in the baby as well as early contractions.
+Fenugreek is very safe but pregnant women should not consume it.
+This is because it can cause malformations in the baby as well as early contractions.
 Even though it’s not safe for pregnant women to consume Fenugreek, it’s very safe for women who are breastfeeding.

 People allergic to plants that belong to the Fabaceae family-like soybeans, peanuts, and green peas might also be allergic to Fenugreek.